 What is ABA?

-The focus for the program is on strengthening the fundamentals and providing individualized attention to your child’s specific needs.
-Our Board Certified Behavior Analysts (BCBA) will review your child’s initial intake assessment, determine those areas where he or she needs help, then develop a detailed plan specific to your child, to help him/her achieve and grow.
-One-on-one and small group ABA is implemented by our trained Registered Line Technicians, who work under the direct supervision of our licensed professionals.
+ABA therapy focuses on strengthening the fundamentals and providing individualized attention to your child’s specific needs.
+Our Board Certified Behavior Analysts (BCBAs) will review your child’s initial intake assessment and determine those areas where he or she needs help.
+A detailed plan specific to your child is developed to help him/her achieve and grow.
+This plan is implemented by our trained Registered Line Technicians, who work under the direct supervision of our licensed professionals.

 Our therapists work with your child on such skills as: